superlativeinstruments/manuals.playsuperlative.com/SB01/connections.md

 <article>

-`USB`: Used to charge the SB01.
+`USB`: Used for power and data.
 Connect to a computer for USB MIDI, device configuration, and firmware updates.

 `MIDI IN`: TRS Type-A 3.5mm MIDI input.